appexbuilding/appex-website/site/content/projects/39-buvelot-street-weston-2611.md

 ---
 39 Buvelot Street features modern kitchen and bathroom upgrades, using the latest fixtures and fittings.
 It's unique metal cladding exterior adds a touch of class to the build and allows it to stand out from the rest.

-The project took place over XXXX weeks while Appex Building managed works in
+The project took place over XXXX weeks while Appex Building managed the works while the house was occupied.
+Appex successfully staged the project so there was minimal disruption.

+The project displayed our ability to work within tight constraints to deliver a a unique project